darkn3rd/script-tut/ksh/README.md

 Korn shell is available directly from AT&T Research Labs: http://www2.research.att.com/sw/download/.

-The site is really confusing to navigate, and I could not recall how I ventually found binary installers.
-I eventually found two, which install ksh 93u+:
+The site is really confusing to navigate, and I could not recall how I eventually found binary installers.
+At some point I stumbled upon two installers that will ksh 93u+:

 * uwin-base.2012-08-06.win32.i386.exe
 * uwin-base.2012-08-06.win32.i386-64.exe